 Why are people choosing a school bus conversion?

-Derek and Amy Cobia of The Frugal RVer didn’t use a school bus conversion at first….when they sold their home and got rid of their belongings, they bought a large 5th wheel RV with a pick-up truck to go with it.
-They hoped to save money and travel, but soon realized it wasn’t going to happen with such a big rig.
+Derek and Amy Cobia of The Frugal RVer didn’t start out with a school bus conversion.
+Their first RV was a large 5th wheel camper hauled with a pick-up truck.
+They hoped to save money and travel, but soon realized it wasn’t going to happen.

-Derek agreed: “The RV introduced us to the lifestyle so it’s hard to regret that move, but financially it was the big mistake of our relationship because we thought our RV could go anywhere.
-It wasn’t that easy.
-We were paying campground fees and ended up paying $700 per month camping on top of the payment for our truck and RV.”
+Derek agreed.
+“The RV introduced us to the lifestyle so it’s hard to regret that move, but financially, it was a big mistake because we thought our RV could go anywhere.
+It couldn’t.
+We ended up paying $700 per month camping on top of the payment for our truck and RV.”

 They wanted something off-grid and small enough to have a good turning radius.